 My son eats a little bit of applesauce every night for dessert, so over the past couple of years, our family has become a bunch of applesauce connoisseurs.

 We have purchased and tried a ridiculous number of brands and types of applesauce.
-Even having tried artisanal $7 jars of applesauce imported from the Brittany region of France, none of it compares to homemade.
+Even having tried artisanal $7 jars of applesauce imported from the Brittany region of France, none of it compares to your own applesauce, made fresh.

 All things equal, I would always rather buy something at the store for the sake of convenience, but sometimes the freshness factor is so huge that I just can’t.